-Our benefit for credit losses increased in the second quarter and first half of 2013 compared with the second quarter and first half of 2012.
-Factors that impacted our benefit for credit losses include:
+We recognized a benefit for credit losses in the first nine months of 2013 compared with a provision for credit losses in the first nine months of 2012.
+In addition to the factors discussed above, the following impacted our benefit for credit losses:

-- Home prices increased by 4.1% in the second quarter of 2013 compared with an increase of 3.2% in the second quarter of 2012 and increased by 5.9% in the first half of 2013 compared with an increase of 2.9% in the first half of 2012.
-Historically, we have seen seasonal improvement in homes prices in the second quarter; however, the home price increases in the second quarter and first half of 2013 were greater than the second quarter and first half of 2012 due to improving market conditions.
-Higher home prices decrease the likelihood that loans will default and reduce the amount of credit loss on loans that default. - Sales prices on dispositions of our REO properties improved in the second quarter and first half of 2013 as a result of strong demand compared with the prior year.
-We received net proceeds from our REO sales equal to 68% of the loans' unpaid principal balance in the second quarter of 2013 compared with 59% in the second quarter of 2012 and 66% in the first half of 2013 compared with 58% in the first half of 2012.
-The increase in sales prices contributed to a reduction in the single-family initial charge-off severity rate to 24.93% for the second quarter of 2013 from 30.59% for the second quarter of 2012, and to 26.09% for the first half of 2013 from 32.07% for the first half of 2012.
+- Sales prices on dispositions of our REO properties improved in the first nine months of 2013 compared with the prior year.
+We received net proceeds from our REO sales equal to 67% of the loans' unpaid principal balance in the first nine months of 2013 compared with 59% in the first nine months of 2012.
+The increase in sales prices contributed to a reduction in the single-family initial charge-off severity rate to 24.8% for the first nine months of 2013 from 31.4% for the first nine months of 2012.
 The decrease in our charge-off severity rate indicates a lower amount of credit loss at foreclosure and, accordingly, a lower provision for credit losses. - In the second quarter of 2013, we updated the assumptions and data used to estimate our allowance for loan losses for individually impaired single-family loans, which resulted in a decrease to our allowance for loan losses.
-For additional information, see "Critical Accounting Policies and Estimates-Total Loss Reserves." - The number of seriously delinquent loans declined 22% to approximately 483,000 as of June 30, 2013 from approximately 622,000 as of June 30, 2012 and the number of "early stage" delinquent loans (loans that are 30 to 89 days past due) declined 9% to approximately 410,000 as of June 30, 2013 from approximately 451,000 as of June 30, 2012.
-The reduction in the number of delinquent loans was due, in part, to our efforts since 2009 to improve our underwriting standards and the credit quality of our single-family guaranty book of business.
-A decline in the number of loans becoming delinquent or seriously delinquent reduces our total loss reserves and provision for credit losses.
+For additional information on this update, see "Critical Accounting Policies and Estimates-Total Loss Reserves."

-The factors that contributed to our benefit for credit losses for the second quarter and first half of 2013 were partially offset by lower cash flow projections on our individually impaired loans due to increasing mortgage interest rates in the second quarter and first half of 2013.
-Higher mortgage interest rates lengthen the expected lives of modified loans and thus increase the impairment related to concessions on these loans, resulting in an increase to the provision for credit losses.
+The factors that contributed to our benefit for credit losses in the first nine months of 2013 were partially offset by lower cash flow projections on our individually impaired loans due to increasing mortgage interest rates in the first nine months of 2013.
+Higher mortgage interest rates lengthen the expected lives of modified loans, thus increasing the impairment related to concessions on these loans and resulting in an increase to the provision for credit losses.
+Conversely, in the first nine months of 2012, mortgage interest rates declined, causing higher cash flow projections on our individually impaired loans, which resulted from shortened expected lives on modified loans and lower impairment related to concessions on these loans.